HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 Adjust the included defaults to reflect your environment and copy these into a new file and save it as `lse-values.yaml`.

+!!! note
-> For more complex configurations, you can create your own file based on the [list of all available Helm values](helm_values.html).
+    For more complex configurations, you can create your own file based on the [list of all available Helm values](helm_values.html).

 ## Set up TLS for PostgreSQL

 To configure Label Studio Enterprise to use TLS for end-client connections with PostgreSQL, do the following:

 1. Enable TLS for your PostgreSQL instance and save Root TLS certificate, client certificate and its key for the next steps.